ChainLaunch

 Does LocalStack support all KMS operations ChainLaunch needs?

-What happens if KMS is temporarily unavailable?
+What happens if KMS becomes temporarily unavailable?

 Can I migrate from database keys to KMS keys?